Heisenberg1912/filecoin/README.md

-# ProofVault 🔐
+# ProofVault

-**Decentralized File Certification & Timestamping on Filecoin**

-Upload any file to get a cryptographic proof certificate with timestamps stored permanently on the Filecoin network.
-Prove what you created and when.
+**Decentralized file certification and timestamping using IPFS and Filecoin**

+ProofVault lets you upload a file and generate a verifiable proof showing what the file was and when it existed.
+The proof is derived from a cryptographic hash and backed by content-addressed storage, making it suitable for verification, auditing, and long-term reference.

 ![ProofVault](https://img.shields.io/badge/Filecoin-Powered-00d4aa)
 ![License](https://img.shields.io/badge/License-MIT%20%26%20Apache%202.0-blue)

+## What it does

+- Computes a SHA-256 hash of a file locally
+- Uploads the file to IPFS / Filecoin storage
+- Generates a proof certificate containing:
+- File hash & Content ID (CID)
+- Timestamp
+- Reference links for verification
+- Allows the proof certificate to be downloaded as JSON

-## 🌟 Features
+## Features

 - **Cryptographic Proof**: SHA-256 hash of your file stored immutably
 - **IPFS Storage**: Content addressed storage via CID